 The trick sometimes includes creating spoof emails which look very much like the email has come from a C-level person.
 The emails use a sense of urgency to transfer money.
 For example, “this amount MUST be transferred by 12 noon or the company will lose a lucrative contract”.
 The email looks real because they are based on intelligence gathered about the target.
-So, for example, [email protected] would become [email protected].
+So, for example, email@example.com would become firstname.lastname@example.org.
 Many people wouldn’t notice the difference in the email address and believe it was a valid request from a senior person.
 The FBI looked at the costs of BEC worldwide and found that between October 2013 and December 2016, $5.3 billion USD was lost to BEC scams.

 A Phisher’s Guide to Tricking the Small Business

 Phishing is the most popular tool of the cybercriminal because it works really well.
 This tactic uses our basic human responses in order to infect computers with malware such as ransomware, steal login credentials to important accounts, and also steal sensitive and personal data.
 Phishing comes in a number of forms such as spoof emails (including spear-phishing which targets an individual in a company), Vishing, which uses a phone call to steal information, and SMShing based on spoof mobile messages.
 Phishing is also the favorite way to deliver ransomware – the Ponemon study found 76 percent of ransomware was delivered via a phishing email.